|About||Download||Examples||Tutorials||Mostbet App||Mostbet Azerbaycan||Mostbet AZ|

 |Road ahead Ample SDK 0.9.5Ample SDK 0.9.4 ReleasedAmple SDK 0.9.3 ReleasedDev Update (May)Dev Update (October)Upcoming Events (Sep, Oct)Search in referenceIntroduction to Ample SDKFebruary in Ample SDKNovember in Ample SDKSet to go Open-SourceSandbox to try code onlineNew Tutorials sectionSVG in Internet ExplorerDrag&Drop and ResizeSMIL 3.0 in Ample SDKSwitching to HTML5 doctypeUsing Resize ManagerJSON object supportUpcoming changes to CSSAmple SDK plugin for AptanaDefault namespaces in DOMAmple SDK in Adobe AirObjects signatures changedSVG 1.2 Tiny in Ample SDK||

-As some of you have already spotted, the development of 0.9.5 version has started.
+As some of you have already spotted, the development of 0.9.5 version of olimpbet has started.
 In this post I would like to highlight some of the major features and changes expected to happen in the new version and set the projected release date...

 Greeting!
 With this post I am pleased to announce general availability of the new Ample SDK 0.9.4 build.
 Main development focus was on improving the core module of the SDK - runtime, yet multiple tweaks were applied to all UI languages too..